gtkwave/gtkwave/docs/ui/gtkwave.md

 The Navigation and Status Panel
 :::

-The leftmost part contains a status window used for displaying various relevant messages to the user such as the dumpfile type, the number of facilities (nets) in a dumpfile, and any other information such as an operation that fails or completes successfully.

-The Zoom subframe contains six buttons.
-Three are magnifying glass icons.
-The one marked with a minus ("-") zooms out which displays a larger amount of simulation time.
-The one marked with a plus ("+") zooms in closer, displaying less simulation time.
-The one with a square in it is "Zoom Full" which is used either to zoom out to display the full range of simulation time or zooms between the primary and baseline marker when the baseline marker is set.
-The remaining non-magnifying glass buttons are a back arrow which is a zoom undo.
-The left arrow "zooms" to the start time of simulation and the right arrow zooms to the end time.
-The left and right arrows do not affect the zoom level in or out like the plus and minus buttons do; they simply are a shortcut to keep from having to move the scrollbar at the bottom of the wave subwindow.

-The Page subframe contains left and right arrows.
-It scrolls the wave window left or right the granularity of one page.
-It is similar to clicking to the left or right of the "visible" gadget in a scrollbar, however, given the limited resolution of the GTK scrollbar (floating point), for simulations that have large time values, it might be necessary to use the page buttons rather than the scrollbar.

-The Shift subframe contains similar arrows that scroll the display one pixel or timestep (depending on what the zoom level is).
+The Navigation Panel contains useful tools like `Zoom In/Out` and `Find Edge`.

+`Menu`
+: _Menu_ will open the Menu of GTKWave.

+`Cut Traces`
+: _Cut Traces_ removes highlighted signals from the display and places them in an offscreen cut/copy buffer for later Paste operations.
+It also implicitly destroys the previous contents of the cut/copy buffer.

+`Copy Traces`
+: _Copy Traces_ copies highlighted signals from the display
+and places them in an offscreen cut/copy buffer for later Paste operations.
+It also implicitly destroys the previous contents of the cut/copy buffer.

+`Paste Traces`
+: _Paste Traces_ pastes signals from an offscreen cut/copy buffer and
+places them in a group after the last highlighted signal, or at the end of the display if no signal is highlighted.

+`Zoom Fit`
+: _Zoom Fit_ zoom out to display the full range of simulation time.
+If the baseline marker is set, zooms between the baseline marker and the primary marker.

+`Zoom In`
+: _Zoom In_ is used to increase the zoom factor around the marker.
+Same as {kbd}`Control+ScrollwheelUp`.

+`Zoom Out`
+: _Zoom Out_ is used to decrease the zoom factor around the marker.
+Same as {kbd}`Control+ScrollwheelDown`.

+`Zoom Undo`
+: _Zoom Undo_ is used to revert to the previous zoom value used.
+Undo only works one level deep.

+`Zoom to Start`
+: _Zoom to Start_ is used to jump to the trace's beginning.

+`Zoom to End`
+: _Zoom to End_ is used to jump to the trace's end.

+`Find Previous Edge`
+: _Find Previous Edge_ moves the marker to the nearest transition on the left side of the primary marker of the last highlighted trace.
+Same as {kbd}`Alt+ScrollwheelUp`.
+If the primary marker is not located, it starts from max time.

+`Find Next Edge`
+: _Find Next Edge_ moves the marker to the nearest transition on the right side of the primary marker of the last highlighted trace.
+Same as {kbd}`Alt+ScrollwheelDown`.
+If the primary marker is not located, it starts from min time.

+`From / To boxes`
-The "From" and "To" boxes indicate the start and end times for what part of the simulation run shall be visible and can be navigated inside the wave subwindow.
-Values can directly be entered into these boxes and units (e.g., ns, ps, fs) can also be affixed to values.
+: _The "From" and "To" boxes_ indicate the start and end times for what part of the simulation run shall be visible and can be navigated inside the wave frame.
+Values can directly be entered into these boxes, and units (e.g., ns, ps, fs) can also be affixed to values.
+Named marker is also supported, use `MX` for named marker `X`.

-The Fetch and Discard subframes modify the "From" and "To" box times.
-Clicking the left Fetch arrow decreases the "From" value.
-Clicking the right Fetch arrow increases the "To" value.
-Clicking the left Discard value increases the "From" value and clicking the right Discard button decreases the "To" value.
+`Reload`
+: _Reload_ will reload the currently displayed waveform.
+Only available with some dumpfile types.

 The Marker Time label indicates where the primary marker is located.
 If it is not present, a double-dash ("\--") is displayed.
 The Current Time